Browser does not support script.

 However, if your course leads to professional registration, such as for teaching or a health profession, the Fitness to Practise Procedure and Temporary Suspension Policy will apply to you.
 Please contact your institution for more information.

-If there is a concern raised about you, normally, a member of the University Executive, or a person who is responsible for making Fitness to Practise decisions, will decide whether to hold a Temporary Suspension Panel.
-Sometimes, in complicated cases we might refer this to an Incident Management Group.
-This might be because:
+If there is a concern raised about you, a senior member of University staff will decide whether to issue a Temporary Suspension.
+Sometimes, in complicated cases we might refer a case to an Incident Management Group.

 The Temporary Suspension Panel will be made up of the following people: